dotnet/roslynator/docs_old/how-to-use-both-vsix-and-nuget.md

-﻿# How to Use Both Visual Studio Extension (VSIX) and NuGet Package
+﻿# How to Use Both VS Extension and NuGet Package

 If you use both VSIX and NuGet package **Roslynator.Analyzers** it is necessary to ensure that analyzers won't run twice.
 The solution differs by Visual Studio version: